hans-lincoln/engineer-take-home-assignment/README.md

 Fields marked with an asterisk (**\***) are required fields, and are guaranteed to be included in each row.
 Blank column data should be treated as **Anonymous**.

 The client has requested a way to manage/visualize their donor information.
-They want to build a simple dashboard to:
+They want to build a simple web dashboard to:

 - View all donor records
 - Search records by **Donor Name**